Investing in High Efficiency

 Your heating and cooling equipment accounts for approximately 60% of your total utility bills.
 If your utility bills total just $150.00 a month, you could be spending as much as $1,100.00 a year to heat and cool your home.
 Would you like to cut your bills by up to $500.00 a year?
 If so, then read on…

-The average air conditioner or heat pump made 10 years ago had an efficiency rating of 8 SEER (and that is when it was brand new).
+The average air conditioner or heat pump made 10 years ago had an efficiency rating of 9 SEER (and that is when it was brand new).
 New units today have an average efficiency rating of 14 SEER.
 That's over 40% more efficient!
 Now imagine the additional energy savings if your unit is more than 10 years old.
 The savings are just as dramatic if you also have a gas furnace in your home.
 Most furnaces older than 15 years were rated at 60% efficient.
 New furnaces start at 80% efficiency and go as high as 95%.
 Some homeowners wait until their heating and cooling equipment dies before they replace it.
 They end up spending hundreds or even thousands of dollars in excess utility bills.
 Don't wait until your heating and cooling equipment dies.
 START SAVING NOW!!
 Click here to see typical savings from replacing an existing air conditioner with a higher SEER rating.

 The Importance of a Properly Matched Coil